aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/powerpoint-animation/_index.md

 Since presentations are meant to present something, their visual appearance and interactive behavior is always considered while creating them.

-**PowerPoint animation** plays an important role in order to make presentation eye-catching and attractive for the viewers.
-Aspose.Slides for Java offers a wide range of options to add animation to PowerPoint presentation:
+**PowerPoint animation** plays an important role in order to make presentation eye-catching and attractive for the viewers. title: Aspose.Slides for Android via Java offers a wide range of options to add animation to PowerPoint presentation:

 - apply various types of PowerPoint animation effects on shapes, charts, tables, OLE Objects and other presentation elements.
 - use multiple PowerPoint animation effects on a shape.
 - use animation timeline to control animation effects.
 - create custom animation.

-In Aspose.Slides for Java, various animations effects can be applied on the shapes.
+In title: Aspose.Slides for Android via Java, various animations effects can be applied on the shapes.
 As every element on the slide including text, pictures, OLE Object, table etc is considered as a shape, it means we can apply animation effect on every element of a slide.

 ## **Animation Effects**